spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/README.md

 This setting determines the Terraform implementation used in the workflow.
 Choose based on your project needs and the specific features or support each option offers:

-- `TERRAFORM_FOSS` (default) - Utilizes the official Terraform by HashiCorp.
-Best for standard Terraform operations and official provider support.
+- `TERRAFORM_FOSS` (default) - Utilizes the legacy (FOSS) Terraform by IBM/HashiCorp.
 - `OPEN_TOFU` - An open-source Terraform fork.
-Choose this for enhanced features or modifications not available in the official version.
+Choose this for enhanced features or modifications not available in the legacy tool.
 - `CUSTOM` - Enables the use of [Custom Workflows](https://spacelift.io/blog/introducing-custom-workflows) for highly customized or unique deployment processes.

 Pulumi version management is based on [Docker images](../../../integrations/docker.md).